 The Flexcut pocket knives use the same quality steel as their regular pocket knives and put them in a compact and portable pocket knife.

-If you are looking for a versatile, quality made, whittling pocket knife look no further than the Flexcut Whittlin’ Jack.
-With this excellent folding whittling knife, you get a roughing knife and a detail knife in a comfortable and thin handle that is easy to carry with you.
+If you are looking for a versatile, quality made, whittling pocket knife look no further than the Flexcut Detail Jack.
+With this excellent folding whittling knife, you get a locking blade and a wonderful knife to both shape the wood and add small details with!

 Flexcut makes great knives that are purpose built for whittling and wood carving.
 These tools are affordable and are most likely exactly what you are looking for!

-If you want to pickup your own Flexcut Whittlin’ Jack, check out Amazon for the best prices: https://amzn.to/3jq1vXg
+If you want to pickup your own Flexcut Detail Jack, check out Amazon for the best prices: https://amzn.to/43WGv15

 – Mastercarver